apsk14/semantic_scene_representations/README.md

 python ../test.py \
     --config_filepath "path to config_test_chair.yml" \
     --checkpoint_path "path to test time SRNS" \ # path to the outputs of step 3.
-    --log_dir linear_update_srn_30shot \
+    --log_dir srnlinear_results \
     --linear_path "path to linear coefficients for segmentation" \ # path to linear model from step 2 --eval_mode 'linear' \ # indicates we are using a linearly updated vanilla SRN --input_idcs 65 \ # indicates which observation(s) were given at test time (step 3), in this case it was a single view.
     --point_cloud # indicates that we would like to render point clouds for every test instance in addition to novel views.
 ```

 In summary, to obtain our main result from the paper, run steps 1-4 as per each example.
-For each experiment above, config files provide the location of the data and where to log the results.
-These are specified in the config yml files (e.g., ```config_train_chair.yml``` and should be updated according to the users directory structure.
+For each experiment above, config files provide the location of the data (```data_root```) and where to log the results (```logging_root```).
+These are specified in the config yml files (e.g., ```config_train_chair.yml``` and should be updated according to the user's directory structure.

 ### Logging
 The logging_root flag in the config files and log_dir flag in the arguments specify where each experiment logs its model files and tensorboard events.
-That is for each experiment, the relevant output is stored in ```logging_root/log_dir```.
-Then to visualize the training, go to this directory for the experiment of interest and run
+That is, for each experiment, the relevant output is stored in ```logging_root/log_dir```.
+Then, to visualize the training, go to this directory for the experiment of interest and run
 ```
 tensorboard --logdir events/ --port xxxx
 ```